Financial Aid FAQs

 Financial aid is disbursed to student accounts up to 10 days before instruction begins, generally the week prior to classes starting.
 If you have financial aid greater than your charges, you will receive a refund or excess funds payment.
 We recommend student sign up for direct deposit to make this process faster.
 You can find information on signing up for direct deposit on our Helpful Videos page.

 How do I qualify for Work-Study?

 Work-Study (either federal or state) is a need based program.
-Students have to have applied on time with the FAFSA or WASFA and have to have documents submitted on time if they are selected for verification, and still have enough financial need after other programs are offered.
+Students have to have applied on time with the FAFSA or WASFA, and still have enough financial need after other programs are offered.
 Work-Study is offered to eligible students after they are hired for a work-study job, assuming they qualify.
 For more information on work-study, please see our work-study page

 Do I have to fill out a FASFA form every year?

 You must complete the FASFA for every year you would like to receive federal and/or state financial aid.
 For those enrolling this Spring 2023 and Summer 2023 semesters, a 2022-2023 FAFSA is needed.
 Fall 2023 students will need to fill out a 2023-2024 FAFSA.